jinCN/json-hand/README.md

 ## one thing needs explaination

-`;` is functioning almost same as space, except for it associativity and precedence
+`;` is functioning almost same as space, except for its associativity and precedence

 `a:b;c:d` just means `a:b c:d`, and while you write `x:a:b;c:d`, it can be recognized as `x:{a:b;c:d}`